FAQ's

 • + How much do sessions cost, and do you take insurance?

-• Regular individual sessions are $150-$200 for 50 minutes, and couples and polycules sessions are $200-250 for 50 minutes.
+• Regular individual sessions are $175-$200 for 50 minutes, and couples and polycules sessions are $200-250 for 50 minutes.
 Ketamine-Assisted Psychotherapy (KAP) sessions generally take between 1-2 hours and are the same sliding scale as individual sessions, regardless of the actual duration of each session.
-I can't accept insurance directly at the moment, but I can provide documentation necessary for out-of-network reimbursement for both regular sessions and KAP sessions.
+I can't accept insurance directly at the moment, but I can provide documentation necessary for out-of-network reimbursement for both regular individual and couples sessions and KAP sessions.
 I hope to be in network with as many insurance providers as possible in the future, and will update this information as soon as I am able to offer those options or any other lower rates for sessions.

 • + How do I know if you're the right therapist for me?